When you use the trial license, X-Pack security is disabled by default. To enable it:

 false.
 If you have a gold or higher license, the default value is

 true.
-Therefore, it is a good idea to explicitly add this setting to avoid confusion about whether security features are enabled.
+Therefore, it is a good idea to explicitly add this setting to avoid confusion about whether X-Pack security is enabled.

-When you enable Elasticsearch security features, basic authentication is enabled by default.
+When you enable X-Pack security, basic authentication is enabled by default.
 To communicate with the cluster, you must specify a username and password.
 Unless you enable anonymous access, all requests that don’t include a user name and password are rejected.